 Desert pupfish mature rapidly and may produce up to three generations per year.
-They become sexually mature at 15 millimeter (mm) total length, but most do not breed until their second summer when they reach 75 mm total length (Moyle 2002).
+They become sexually mature at 0.6 inches (15 millimeter [mm]) total length (TL), but most do not breed until their second summer when they reach 3 inches (75 mm) TL (Moyle 2002).
 Spawning occurs throughout the spring and summer months, about late February through late September (Matsui 1981 cited in Lau and Boehm 1991).
 Spawning males typically defend a small spawning and feeding territory in shallow water.
 The eggs are usually laid and fertilized on a flocculent substrate and hatch within a few days.
 After a few hours, the young begin to feed on small plants and animals.
 Desert pupfish are omnivorous, feeding on small invertebrates and algae, as well as detritus, macrophytes and occasionally their own eggs.
 Individuals typically survive for about a year (USFWS 1986).

 Desert pupfish are vulnerable to competition or predation and thus can be displaced by non-native fishes (Martin and Saiki 2009).
 Schoenherr (1992) reported behavioral interference by sailfin mollies and Zill's tilapia (Tilapia zilli) during mating and spawning.
 That said, desert pupfish were unusually dominant (greater than 93 percent of the catch) in the U.S. Bureau of Reclamation (Reclamation) ponds, where mosquitofish, sailfin mollies and Mozambique and Zill's tilapia were also present in low numbers (Saiki et al. 2011).
-U.S. Geological Survey (USGS) sampled the Reclamation ponds with minnow traps in water averaging 18-46 cm deep, with the deepest area 120 cm (Saiki et al. 2011).
+U.S. Geological Survey (USGS) sampled the Reclamation ponds with minnow traps in water averaging 7-18 inches deep, with the deepest area 47 inches (Saiki et al. 2011).
 Pupfish were the dominant species collected from the Reclamation ponds, in contrast to the irrigation ditches where non-native species were most dominant (Saiki et al. 2008).